smokie777/luna-2.0-docs/src/docs/Running.md

    - If this command fails, you may need to navigate to Applications/python and run the install certificates script
 5. **Setup local streaming environment**

-   - Open OBS and start virtual camera for the vtuber's idle animation
+   - Open OBS and start virtual camera to enable the vtuber's idle animation
    - Open VTube studio, and enable "preview speech"
    - Open windows media player (for eleven labs tts)
    - Open 3 windows of firefox: